-In my previous post , we’ve gone over the high-level structure of blockchain and its corresponding attributes.
-This post is going to cover Ethereum and explore how blockchain can be used not only for money transfer but also application development.
+In my previous post, we’ve gone over the high-level structure of blockchain and its attributes.
+This post covers Ethereum and explore how blockchain can be used not only for money transfer but also application development.

 Similar to blockchain, all computers across the Ethereum network have a full copy (ledger) of the application code and data.
 That means the platform can provide services at any time, without censorship or third-part interferences (however, this doesn’t necessarily mean extreme scalability nor low application response time).